 The first 2-3 Pomodoro cycles can be used to create mnemonics for the study material and the last 1-2 Pomodoro cycles can be used to recite learned materials

-Using the last Pomodoro cycle for recitation and placing it right before the nap will assist the encoding process of the episodic memory13, especially if done right before a REM nap placed at early hours in the day.
+Using the last Pomodoro cycle for recitation and placing it right before the nap will assist the encoding process of the episodic memory13, especially if done right before a REM nap at early hours in the day.

 The daily review period is scheduled right before the REM-heavy core sleep on DC1, which boosts the ability to remember procedures by repetition8.
 Alternatively, if EEG readings show that the nap contains some amount of REM sleep, preparing for another set of mnemonics around that time is also recommended

-The mnemonic techniques are strong memory tools that strengthen memorization.
+Overall, the mnemonic techniques are strong memory tools that strengthen memorization.

 - They can reduce the total time spent studying and help students perform better at exams.